When autocomplete results are available use up and down arrows to review and enter to select.

-- ICBA supports a regulatory framework that factors in the unique business model of minority depository institutions (MDIs or minority banks).
+ICBA supports a regulatory framework that factors in the unique business model, markets and portfolio of minority depository institutions (MDIs or minority banks).

-- ICBA advocates for the regulatory agencies to use the same definition for MDIs as set for by section 308 of the Financial Institution Reform Recovery Enforcement Act (FIRREA).
+ICBA advocates for use the same definition for MDIs across government agencies, as set forth in Section 308 of the Financial Institution Reform Recovery Enforcement Act (FIRREA).

-- ICBA appreciates the federal banking agencies efforts to encourage collaborative relationships and partnerships between minority banks and community banks at large for financial support, lending activities, or technical assistance.
+ICBA appreciates the federal banking agencies’ efforts to encourage collaborative relationships and partnerships between minority banks and community banks at large for financial support, deposits, lending, and technical assistance.

-- ICBA supports tax incentives to encourage deposits and investments in MDIs.
-(See Tax Policy resolution above.)
+ICBA supports tax incentives to encourage deposits and investments in MDIs.
+(See Tax Policy resolution.)

 Minority depository institutions play a unique and critical role serving as catalysts for economic growth and revitalization to low-to-moderate income and minority communities.
 These banks provide credit, capital and financial services to neighborhoods that are economically distressed and/or have historically been underserved by the financial industry.